 A Hawaii man’s body was found in a bathtub filled with concrete.
-His lover has been charged with murder.
+Police say his lover killed him.

 During a search of the house the next day, investigators discovered Ruby’s body in the bathtub, according to the affidavit.

-Baron was arrested March 9 by the U.S. Marshals and the Los Angeles Police Department.
+Baron was arrested March 9 by the U.S. Marshals Service and the Los Angeles Police Department.

 The next day, Baron confessed to killing Ruby, according to the affidavit.
 The two men had been in a sexual relationship, and when Ruby told him that he was HIV-positive, Baron became angry, he reportedly told police.